w3c/wai-curricula/content/designer/forms-design.md

 Optional ideas to teach the learning outcomes:

+* Show examples of placement and appearance of error messages.
+Explain that some users rely on consistent placement and appearance of these messages to identify the errors.
+* Show examples of overall information about submission errors.
+Explain that this information makes users aware that their submission contains errors and help them search for specific error messages in the rest of the content.
-* Show examples of different types of error messages, including overall information about errors, specific information about each of the fields in error, and suggestions for correcting such errors when possible.
-Show examples of user interfaces with and without such error messages and explain that these enable several groups of people with disabilities to better interact and understand the contents.
+* Show examples of specific messages that identify each of the fields in error.
+Explain that these messages help users identify and locate the specific fields that contain errors.
+* Show examples of suggestions for correction.
+Explain that these help users understand what the right way is to submit the form.
+Emphasize that these suggestions should be provided when possible, unless they compromise the security and the purpose of the form.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

 * Practical &mdash; Give students an interface containing errors and ask them to provide an overall descriptive message informing that there are submission errors.
 Assess how students provide overall informative messages when there are submission errors
-* Practical &mdash; Give students a form field submission containing errors and ask them to provide notifications about each of the wrongly submitted field, together with suggestions for corrections when possible.
-Assess how students provide appropriate error messages for wrongly submitted fields and how they provide suggestions for corrections when possible.
+* Practical &mdash; Give students a form field submission containing errors and ask them to provide messages about each of the wrongly submitted field.
+Assess how students provide appropriate error messages for wrongly submitted fields and how they provide suggestions for correction when possible.
+* Practical &mdash; Give students a form field submission containing errors and ask them to provide suggestion for correction when possible.
+Assess how students provide suggestion for correction.

 {% include excol.html type="end" %}